Below are some frequently asked questions we often get. Please preview the FAQs to see if any of them answer your specific question.

 How will I receive my logo files once it's finished?

 A finished project is yours upon receipt of final payment.
-At your request, we will supply the electronic files to you via wetransfer.com if the files are too larger, or directly through e-mail.
+At your request, we will supply the electronic files to you via wetransfer.com if the files are too large, or directly through e-mail.
 We also keep a copy of your project on file for later updates or should you lose your copy

 Will I receive a vector file to my logo?